Issue #4

 It helps control moisture and odor and kickstarts the composting process.
 Never use kitty litter or bleach—they harm the system and the environment.

-If you’re done thinking about going tiny and your ready to step into a more peaceful way of life, we’re ready to invite you to come live in the Rio Grande Estates Tiny Home Community here in The Land of Enchantment, New Mexico.
-Bring your off-grid ready tiny home on wheels or come live in one of our cozy container homes.
-Send us an email and tell us a little bit about where you are on your tiny living journey and we’ll work with you to make tiny home living a reality for you.
-Here’s our email address: [email protected].
+If you’re done thinking about living sustainably, off-grid in a tiny home and your ready to step into a more peaceful way of life, we’re ready to invite you to come live in The Rio Grande Estates Tiny Home Community here in The Land of Enchantment, New Mexico.
+We offer studio, 1 and 2 bedroom container homes.
+Click HERE to learn more and apply.

 At its core, a composting toilet separates liquid and solid waste.
 This makes it easier to manage, breaks it down faster, and—when done properly—doesn’t stink.